gprMax/gprMax/toolboxes/Plotting/README.rst

 .. code-block:: none

-    python -m toolboxes.plotting.plot_Ascan my_outputfile.h5 --outputs Ez -fft
+    python -m toolboxes.Plotting.plot_Ascan my_outputfile.h5 --outputs Ez -fft

 plot_Bscan.py
 -------------

 gprMax produces a separate output file for each trace (A-scan) in the B-scan.
-These must be combined into a single file using the ``outputfiles_merge.py`` module (described in the :ref:`other utilities section <utils>`).
+These must be combined into a single file using the ``outputfiles_merge.py`` module (found in the ``toolboxes\Utilities``).
 This module uses matplotlib to plot an image of the B-scan.
 Usage (from the top-level gprMax directory) is:

 .. code-block:: none